JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 The integration increases LUT and FF usage by approximately 2.9% and 6.1%, respectively, while DSP utilization remains unchanged.
 The total on-chip power and maximum operating frequency show negligible variation after integration.

 ## Conclusion
 The integrated DDC architecture was successfully implemented using a phase accumulator, CORDIC-based digital mixer, parameterized FIR filter, AXI4-Lite controller.
-The design was verified through simulation, frequency-domain analysis, and integration verification, confirming correct frequency translation, attenuation, and register-based configuration.
+The design was verified through simulation, frequency-domain analysis, and integration verification, confirming correct frequency translation, signal attenuation, and register-based configuration.

 The results demonstrate the trade-off between DDC with different FIR taps and FPGA resource utilization.
 Increasing the number of FIR taps improves attenuation performance but requires higher power consumption and reduced maximum operating frequency.